bhk/scam/libraries.md

 ##### `(fexpect A B)`

-Like `expect, but only the formatted versions of A and B are compared.
+Like `expect`, but only the formatted versions of A and B are compared.
 This accommodates only minor differences in the concrete layout that do not affect the meaning in some contexts.
 For example, a record ending in a `&list` member (that is empty) will have a trailing space when